 |Particulars||Individual||Small Entity||Other than Small Entity|

-For a more detailed fee structure click here
+Furthermore, for a more detailed fee structure click here.

-Upon filing the application, the same will be published in the patent journal after the expiry of 18 months from the priority date or filing date.
-It will have the title, basic abstract explaining what the patent is for, application no and details about the applicant or inventor.
-After publication, there is a waiting period which is a part of the patent registration process in case someone wants to oppose it.
+Upon filing the patent application, it will be published in the patent journal after the expiry of 18 months from the priority date or filing date.
+The patent journal will consist of details such as patent application title, basic abstract, patent application number and details about the applicant or inventor.
+However after publication, a mandatory waiting period is applicable, to provide a window for third party oppositions.

 5. Pre grant opposition

-Before the patent is granted, anyone can file for the opposition as per Section 25(1) of the Patent (Amendment) Act 2005.
+Before the patent is granted, anyone can file for the opposition.
+Following are the Grounds for the patent process opposition:

-- Invention anticipated concerning traditional knowledge of any community, anywhere in the world.
+- Invention anticipated concerning traditional knowledge of any community, anywhere in the world; and

-- Regard to traditional knowledge of any community, anywhere in the world.
+- Lastly, is regarding traditional knowledge of any community, anywhere in the world.

 6. Patent examination

 Patent examination is a crucial step in the patent registration process.
-Once the application is published the next step that follows is patent examination.
-It is not a free or an automatic process.
-The patent applicant must request for examination within 48 months from the date of filing of the application or the priority date whichever is earlier.
+Once the application is published and no objection clearance is received, the patent is examined.
+The most amusing fact about this stage is that it is not a free or an automatic part of the patent process.
+As a result, an applicant must request for examination within 48 months from the date of filing the application or the priority date whichever is earlier.